flexcompute/Flow360PythonClient/README.md

             "Temperature" : 288.15, # REQUIRED Temperature in Kelvin
             "alphaAngle" : 0.0, # REQUIRED. angle of attack
             "betaAngle" : 0.0 # REQUIRED. side slip angle
         },

+        "runControl" :
+        {
+           "restart" : false, # restart not currently supported "firstOrderIterations" : -1, # number of iterations to perform before turning on second order accuracy "startControl" : -1, # Time step at which to start targetCL control. -1 is no trim control.
+           "targetCL" : 0.0 ,# The desired trim CL to achieve, "maxSteps" : 10000 # the maximum number of time steps or iterations to take },
+        "boundaries" :
+        {
+            # List of boundary conditions. e.g.
+            "1" : {
+                "type" : "NoSlipWall"
+            },
+            "2" : {
+                "type" : "SlipWall"
+            },
+            "3" : {
+                "type" : "Freestream"
+            }
+        },
         "volumeOutput" : {
             "outputFormat" : "paraview", # "paraview" || "tecplot"